Skip to main content Skip to main navigation Skip to search

 The certificate must show that the producer has a Hazard Analysis Critical Control Points (HACCP) based food safety management system in place.
 This system must identify and control food safety hazards, such as hepatitis A virus.
 The certificate must cover primary production and processing of the food.

-See our determination for ready-to-eat berries that are fresh or frozen to find out what food safety management certificates we will recognise.
+See our determination section below to find out what food safety management certificates we will recognise.

 Ready-to-eat berries that are dried may be lodged with a voluntary food safety management certificate.